Open communion: Plymouth Brethren

 The Plymouth Brethren were founded on the basis of an open communion with any baptized Christian: today, following John Nelson Darby, Exclusive Brethren practise closed communion, and Open Brethren practise open communion on the basis of "receiving to the Lord's table those whom He has received, time being allowed for confidence to be established in our minds that those who we receive are the Lord's."

 Pentecostal and Charismatic

 The Calvary Chapel practices open communion.

 Nondenominational

 Churches of Christ, though holding to a closed communion view, in practice do not prohibit visitors from taking communion, on the view that per 1 Corinthians 11:28 the visitor must "examine himself" and decide to partake or decline (i.e. it is not for the minister, elders/deacons, or members to decide who may or may not partake); thus, the practice is more akin to open communion.

 Mormon

 Within the Latter Day Saint movement, the Community of Christ practices open communion.
-The LDS Church, on the other hand, views its corresponding ceremony (known as the Sacrament) as having meaning only for church members (though without actually forbidding others from participating).
+The LDS Church, on the other hand, views its corresponding ceremony (known as the Sacrament) as having meaning only for those baptized in the church.
+However, the church does not forbid other people from participating, unless they have been excommunicated.